karimsa/basic/README.md

 # basic

+Pure go implementation of the Mano machine.

-Basic computer from CEG2136.
-Created by me in an attempt to study for my exam by coding out the content.
+Created by me for fun / in order to understand the internals for my CEG2136 exam (probably an overkill study strategy but definitely fun).

 It is capable of executing the simple instructions on a 16-bit architecture consisting of an ALU + CU and a data bus.
-It is similar to our lab 4 assignment but it is written in go rather than with the Altera Quartus platform.

 ## Usage